Connect with others who understand.

 Liver Function Tests

-Blood tests are used to measure elevated liver enzymes — a sign of liver damage from PBC.
+Blood tests are used to measure elevated liver enzymes, a sign of liver damage from PBC.
 High levels of the liver enzyme alkaline phosphatase (ALP) can point to a PBC diagnosis.
 This is because damaged bile ducts release ALP into your bloodstream.
-Normal ALP levels range from 44 to 147 international units per liter of blood.
+Normal ALP levels range from 44 international units to 147 international units per liter of blood.
 PBC is diagnosed when ALP levels are at least 1.5 times higher than the normal range over 24 weeks.

 Many organs in your body make ALP.
 For example, high ALP levels can also be a sign of other liver or bone diseases.
 Additional tests may be needed to confirm whether you have PBC.